steffrahaim/lumen-marketing/wp-content/plugins/foogallery/README.md

 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-FooGallery is the best image gallery plugin for WordPress.
-Why?
-Stunning gallery layouts, responsive, retina-ready, lightning fast, easy to use.
+Foo Gallery is the most intuitive and extensible gallery management tool ever created for WordPress.

 ## Description ##

-FooGallery is the best image gallery plugin for WordPress.
-Why?
-Stunning gallery layouts, responsive, retina-ready, lightning fast, easy to use.
-Built to be highly configurable and extensible for developers or freelancers.
+Foo Gallery allows for better image and video gallery management within WordPress.
+Built to be simple for users and highly flexible for developers.

 [View the Foo Gallery Homepage & DEMO](http://foo.gallery/)